Call Us: (757) 962-0419

 Ventilate the Area

 Proper ventilation serves as a crucial first step in removing cigarette odors from a home.
 Opening windows and doors allows fresh air to circulate, diluting smoke particles and helping to flush out stale air trapped in dirty air ducts.
+Our region’s generally mild climate makes this approach feasible for much of the year.

 Use Odor Absorbers